 I like to make my smoothies into a meal.
 I usually have one for breakfast and the goal for it to last me until lunch.
 Proteins and good fats are the keys to preventing you from rifling around for a snack circa 11am.

 Often referred to as the world’s most perfect food, the avocado does wonders for a smoothie’s texture.
 Makes it thick and creamy without contributing an overpowering taste.

-Gelatin is derived from the collagen that is found in animal’s bones and tissues.
-I use this brand, which is pure bovine (beef) gelatin.
-Humans have consumed gelatin for years by way of nourishing bone broths.
+Collagen is found in animal’s bones and tissues.
+I use this brand, which is pure beef collagen peptides.
+Humans have consumed collagen for years by way of nourishing bone broths.
 You can read more about the benefits of bone broth here.
-Gelatin has many health benefits: it is a pure protein, great for bone/joint health, promotes skin, hair and nail growth, heals the gut, reduces inflammation, supports the liver in detoxification, and boosts metabolism.
+Collagen has many health benefits: it is a pure protein, great for bone/joint health, promotes skin, hair and nail growth, heals the gut, reduces inflammation, supports the liver in detoxification, and boosts metabolism.
 It has no flavor so it’s a perfect protein-packed addition to smoothies.